ibm-cloud-architecture/denim-compute/book/docs/development/process-services.md

 ## BACA integration <a name="baca-integration"></a>

-As seen in the design section [Mediated BACA Integration](../design/workflow.md#mediated-baca-integration), the `Case Activity` implementation (`Process Repair Estimate`) on receipt of an estimate PDF processes the document via BACA and then sends an event notification where it sets correlation data and the `VehicleRepair` BO.
+As seen in the *mediated BACA integration* section of the [workflow design](../design/workflow.md), the `Case Activity` implementation (`Process Repair Estimate`) on receipt of an estimate PDF processes the document via BACA and then sends an event notification where it sets correlation data and the `VehicleRepair` BO.

 ![](images/process-services24.png)